cryptonique0/banking-evm/README.md

 ## Notes
 - Default chain is Base Sepolia; switch to Base mainnet for production.
 - No identity verification; all actions occur directly on-chain.
- - RainbowKit is configured with WalletConnect per the official docs; set a valid project ID.